SVDotsenko/portfolio-project-4/README.md

 - Pagination, if there is a lot of content.
 - Use ajax to avoid page reloading.
 - Returning a book from the profile page.
+- External link field in the books from which the book content could be accessed.

 ## GitHub Project Board